0x2aff/vscode-prettier-eslint/README.md

 ### Install Dependencies

-Install `prettier` and `eslint` as dev dependencies in your project.
+Install `prettier`, `eslint` and `prettier-eslint` as dev dependencies in your project.
 Use the appropriate command based on your project requirements.
 The commands below use `pnpm` but you can also use `npm`.
 Replace `pnpm add` with `npm i` if needed.

 #### Minimum Requirements